WebXR/WebGPU Binding Module - Level 1

 2. Initialization

-A WebGPU-compatible session MUST have the following behavioral from a WebGL-compatible session:
+A WebGPU-compatible session MUST have the following behavioral differences from a WebGL-compatible session:

 The following code creates a WebGPU-compatible session.